warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 parameters that need to be optimized.
 Also maybe customize ansatz a bit so I don't only use defaults? %}

-### How *good* is this ansatz? {#ansatz-quality}
-- not sure if I can answer this in a meaningful way - I need to have an initial state be constant and then I need

 ## Choosing an initial state {#initial}

 - Read Wecker 2 Section 2C - something about how horizontal and veritcal commute